isabelle-johns/Travel-to-Portugal/README.md

 #### Safety

-- Bushfires occur in the summertime
+- Bushfires occur in the summertime, so monitor the news and local media if you're travelling at that time
 - Drink spiking is common; so do not leave your drink unattended
 - Bag snatching, pickpocketing occur on beaches, public transport and tourist hot-spots.
 Do not leave your belongings unattended.